 Priority 1: Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order.
 This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-Priority 2 Children with a brother or sister who will be attending the school at the time of admission.
+Priority 2: Children with a brother or a sister already at the academy who will still be in attendance in September 2023.

 Priority 3: Children who live nearest the academy.
-(See note 5).
+(See note 5)

 Notes: